-Fuel cells for off-grid
+Fuel cells for mission‑critical stationary power

 Challenges faced in off-grid applications